Make the Grade: Categories

 The first contestant to light all 14 squares on their desk, or the contestant who had lit the most squares at the end of two rounds if no one had all 14, won $500 and advanced to the Honors Round.
 In the event of a tie for most lights at the end of the game, the contestant who had claimed the most squares in their current color on the category board won the game.
 The other two contestants received $50 and two or three consolation prizes.
 All contestants received a pair of British Knights sneakers.

 Fire Drills

-Like other Nickelodeon game shows, Make the Grade allowed contestants to participate in (sometimes messy) challenge stunts called "Fire Drills."
+Like other Nickelodeon game shows, Make the Grade allowed contestants to participate in (sometimes messy) challenge stunts called "Fire Drills".
 When a contestant uncovered a "Fire" square on the category board, all three participated in this challenge.
 The first contestant to complete the Fire Drill earned the right to claim any one of the three desks as their own; the second-place finisher selected one of the remaining two, and the third-place finisher took the last desk by default.

-Lit categories and grade levels corresponded to the desk at which they had been earned, not to any particular contestant; the same was true for squares marked on the category board.
+Claimed squared and lit categories/grade levels corresopnded to the desk at which they had been earned, not to any particular contestant.
 Because of this rule, a contestant could do well in answering questions but lose their lead if they failed to win a Fire Drill.